Welcome to today's edition of the Rush 24-7 podcast.

 This was supposedly about tolerance.

-They uh school decided to do this to instruct the students on tolerance.
+The school decided to do this to instruct the students on tolerance.

-Six and seven-year-olds, rather, six and seven-year-olds, first and second graders.
+Six and seven year olds, rather, six and seven year olds, first and second graders.

-What do you this is an attempt to indoctrinate, some people say.
+This is an attempt to indoctrinate, some people say.

 I don't know what the biology lesson was that day, but we can pretty much guess, can't we?

-Congressional District Democrat candidate Parker Griffith is out to educate voters on who America's greatest enemy is.
+Hey, get this, folks, in Alabama's fifth Congressional District Democrat candidate Parker Griffith is out to educate voters on who America's greatest enemy is.

-According to Alabama's fifth congressional district Democrat candidate, Parker Griffith, America's greatest enemy is America and its imperialism.
+According to Alabama's fifth Congressional District Democrat candidate, Parker Griffith, America's greatest enemy is America and its imperialism.

 He was speaking to the Colbert Lauderdale Baptist Association on September 15th.

-He was asked about radical Islam and its threat to the United States, forgetting all about 9-11, the USS coal bombing, Richard Reed, the coordinated plot to blow up American Airlines over the Pacific.
+He was asked about radical Islam and its threat to the United States, forgetting all about 9-11, the USS coal bombing, Richard Reed, the coordinated plot to blow up American airlines over the Pacific.

-Parker Griffith said the following, I think America's greatest enemy is America and its imperialism.
+I think America's greatest enemy is America and its imperialism.

 And I think that we have nothing to fear from radical Islam.